History of 56 Prince's Gate

 The Library is a 24-hour quiet zone set aside for reading, writing, and studying only.
 Please do not remove newspapers, magazines, or reference books from the library.
 Please return books to correct section after use.
 Eating is not permitted in the library – only water may be brought in.

 Please respect the needs of others for quiet, solitude, and privacy.
-Defer to those who are sleeping and reading, especially after midnight.
+Defer to those who are sleeping and reading, especially after 11pm.
 Do not handle the belongings of others.
 Respect each other's space.

 There are washers and dryers in the laundry room located in the front of the House, through the basement door.
-Both the basement door and the laundry room door have a code, which is there for security reasons.
 Irons and ironing boards are also provided in this room – the use of irons anywhere else in the house is not allowed.

 There are two washers and two dryers available for student use.
 The cost is roughly £1.50 to wash and £1 to dry.
 Detergents are very different from those sold in the United States.
 Read the labels carefully before purchasing so as not to confuse detergent and softener.

-A light breakfast is provided in the house seven days a week which includes crumpets, muffins, bread, cereals, yoghurt, juice, milk, jam, Nutella, bagels, and cream cheese.
-Group dinners are provided at local restaurants on Monday, Tuesday, and Wednesday.
-Students receive money Digitally Disbursed to a debit account of their choosing for five lunches and two dinners during the week – Monday through Friday.
-The funds can be used in many establishments throughout London and the U.K. or students may withdraw cash from the card at any ATM to purchase food.
-Many budget-conscious students prepare some of their meals in the student kitchen which contains three stoves, three microwaves, three student refrigerators, and three dishwashers.
+A light breakfast is provided in the house seven days a week which includes crumpets, muffins, bread, bagels, cereals, yoghurt, juice, milk, jam, Nutella and fruit.
+Group dinners are provided at local restaurants, usually on Monday, Tuesday and Wednesday evenings.
+Students receive money through a digital disbursement to an American debit account of their choosing for five lunches and two dinners during the week.
+The funds can be used in any restauant, cafe or shop or students may withdraw cash from their card at any ATM to purchase food.
+Many budget-conscious students prepare some of their meals in the student kitchen which contains three stoves, three microwaves, four student refrigerators, and three dishwashers.

 What do you need?
 What should you leave behind?
 How will you ever get all of your things into the suitcases the airline will let you check in?
 The answer to all three of these very valid questions is "Less is definitely more!"
 Do not take too much and choose carefully what you do take.

-If you are sent any packages from the U.S., always ensure that they are clearly marked 'PERSONAL ITEMS FOR AN INTERNATIONAL STUDENT STUDYING ABROAD' otherwise you will be charged import duty and taxes.
-If anyone sends you a parcel and the Customs Declaration Form values it at more than about $30, you will be charged import duties – these can be reclaimed when you leave the UK, but it is a complicated process!
+If you are receiving any packages from the U.S., always ensure that they are clearly marked 'PERSONAL ITEMS FOR AN INTERNATIONAL STUDENT STUDYING ABROAD' otherwise you will be charged import duty and taxes.
+If anyone sends you a parcel and the Customs Declaration Form values it at more than about $30, you will be charged import duties – these can be reclaimed but it is a complicated process!

 Typical Luggage Allowance

-Policies on maximum number of checked luggage, dimension and weight restrictions, and checked luggage fees vary from airline to airline.
-It is the student's responsibility to check with his or her airline for these luggage restrictions.
+Policies on maximum number of checked luggage, dimension and weight restrictions, as well as extra baggage fees vary from airline to airline.
+It is the student's responsibility to check with their airline for these luggage restrictions.
 Most airline carriers charge a fee for each piece of checked luggage.
 Fees vary by airline, and it is the student's responsibility to be prepared to pay these fees at the airport.

 What to Take

 One of the most obvious cultural differences between Europeans and Americans is dress.
 When Europeans go out at night, even to a local restaurant, they tend to dress up.
 You should too, even when traveling.
 This doesn't mean formal wear – nice slacks or jeans and a sweater are fine for all but the fanciest restaurants.
-Something dressier is appropriate for the opera, symphony or the theatre.
 Dress to blend in with your country's culture.
-Europeans are seldom seen on the street wearing shorts and tank tops, even in summer, unless at beach resorts.
+Londoners are seldom seen on the street wearing shorts and tank tops, even in summer, unless at beach resorts.
 If you must wear a pair of shorts and a tank top, please save it for the beach or inside the house – especially women for safety reasons!

 Suggestions from Program Alumni